Skip to main content

 Check whether you need a prescription

-In certain situations, a medical prescription written by an authorized health professional is required to obtain or replace a device.
+A medical prescription written by an authorized health professional is sometimes required to obtain or replace a device.
 You must have a prescription in the following situations only:

-• Orthosis: if the prescribed period of use has expired.
+• If the prescribed period of use has expired.
 This period is specified on the original medical prescription.

-• Prosthesis: if there is no medical report by a physician or intervention plan by an occupational therapist or physiotherapist on file at the authorized facility or laboratory.
+• If there is no medical report by a physician or a specialized nurse practitioner or intervention plan by an occupational therapist or physiotherapist on file at the authorized facility or laboratory.

 Go to the right place